DPIclimate/broker/kubernetes/README.md

 Change to the `kubernetes` directory and execute the following command to run all the YAML files within that folder:

 - `kubectl apply -f .`

 To view a dashboard of the node and pods, use this command:

 - `minikube dashboard`

-# To do
+# Script

-Create a script that starts the node, builds the images, mounts the directories, then starts the microservices.
+Within the `broker` folder is a `kubernetes.sh` bash script.
+This will automate all the above steps, assuming `kubectl` and `minikube` are already installed, and the parent folder of `broker` also contains the `ttn-formatters` and `databolt` folders.

+Script will:

+1. Get the parent directory of the `broker` folder
+1. Start `minikube`
+1. Set minikube to the docker environment for local images
+1. Build local images docker images
+1. Mount relevant directories into minikube node
+1. Start the Kubernetes deployments
+1. Open the `minikube dashboard`